 The M'Naghten Rule

-The rule, established by the English House of Lords in the mid-19th Century, states:
+The M'Naghten Rule (or test) was established by the English House of Lords in the mid-19th Century and states that:

 "Every man is to be presumed to be sane, and ... that to establish a defense on the ground of insanity, it must be clearly proved that, at the time of the committing of the act, the party accused was laboring under such a defect of reason, from disease of mind, and not to know the nature and quality of the act he was doing; or if he did know it, that he did not know he was doing what was wrong."